 Teaching Tips for Tell your Story:

 Emphasize to students that they are to practice asking good questions.
 For example, “USA?” is not a good question, while, “Did you study abroad in the USA?” is much better.
+Full sentences is the key here.

 Also emphasize that students should think of interesting follow-up questions that expand upon their knowledge about that situation.
 This involves reading carefully so they can avoid asking about things that are already mentioned.

 You can give your students a couple of minutes before the activity starts to write down a few questions based on the paper they received to help facilitate this.
+Based on the topic you’ve assigned for the story, there should be some obvious ones that they’d want to ask.

 This activity provides an excellent opportunity for your students to work on reported speech.
 This is something that high level students are often surprisingly weak at.
 If you have a small class (less than 10), students can report what they learned about their partner to everyone.